deltalicious/Yayay/README.md

 you'll mostly see me in the deltarune zone, Tadc zone or in the bakery

-i will keep editing this from time to time so yah
+i will keep updating this from time to time so yah (I still got some stuff to learn on this app to make my profile look less fugly LOL)